The Interview (1998 film)

-The Interview is a 1998 Australian thriller film from writer-director Craig Monahan, and is the first of three films directed by Monahan.
+The Interview is a 1998 Australian psychological thriller film from writer-director Craig Monahan, and is the first of three films directed by Monahan: The Interview, Healing, and a 2024 adaptation of David Williamson's The Removalists.
 Almost the entire film takes place in a police interrogation room, with some short flashback sequences, and the cast consists primarily of three key actors—Hugo Weaving, Tony Martin, and Aaron Jeffery.

 Plot

 Edward Rodney Fleming (Weaving) is a man living alone after losing his job and wife.
-One morning, Detective Sergeant John Steele (Martin) and his subordinate, Detective Wayne Prior, break into Fleming's apartment.
+One morning, Detective Sergeant John Steele (Martin) and his subordinate, Detective Wayne Prior (Aaron Jeffery), break into Fleming's apartment.
 They rough Fleming up, ransack his belongings, and take him to the police station in handcuffs.

 Steele and Prior question Fleming in an interrogation room.
 The police claim a witness saw Fleming with Andrew Beecroft, the owner of a stolen car.
 They also claim Fleming's handwriting matches the writing on some forged sales correspondence between Beecroft and a fake buyer, and that the fake buyer's alias matches an alias Fleming used as a teenager to steal a car for a joyride.
 Fleming denies any knowledge of the theft and only meekly asks for food, as he has not eaten since the previous day.
 Steele offers false expressions of empathy, while Prior intimidates Fleming when the recorder is off.

 In between questioning, Detective Inspector Jackson orders Steele to deal with an intrusive reporter, Barry Walls.
 Steele complains to Walls about how his reckless reporting has previously interfered with police work.
 Walls shares that he overheard Prior questioning Steele's skills behind his back, to convince Steele he can be useful in return for information.
 Steele confronts Prior in private, pins him to the wall, and warns him against future disloyalty.

 As the interrogation proceeds, Steele reveals to Fleming that the car's owner is missing.
 Fleming correctly guesses he is suspected of murdering the car's owner, and that the police believe the theft is related to other missing persons cases reported in the news.
 Fleming asks for a lawyer.
 While Fleming's lawyer advises him to say nothing until he is released in a few hours, Steele convinces Jackson to give him more time with the Fleming.